Sustainable Saratoga uses education, advocacy, and action to have a wide-ranging impact on our community, to benefit current and future generations

 - Compost workshops: we got another 38 people started with their own backyard composting system

 Sustainable Saratoga supports “smart” development policies that reduce environmental impacts and make our community more livable for everyone.
 We want to help realize Saratoga’s “City in the Country” vision.
 There are so many aspects of development that we keep informed about including housing, alternative transportation, parking, and protecting our natural areas.
-Here are a few advocacy efforts we led this year:
+Here are a few advocacy efforts we led in 2018:

 - Parking: we advocated City Hall to initiate a managed parking system, and to have a robust public process to decide the future of City-owned property.

 - Alternative transportation: we asked the City Council to move forward with the process of installing bike lanes on Lake Avenue to create a safer, bike-friendly community will encourage people to bike rather than drive.

 - We asked the community and City Hall to support the creation of a small pocket park at the Excelsior Avenue City Waterworks Plant.

 Sustainable Saratoga was busy in 2018 and is planning for an exciting 2019 that will offer even more opportunities to make a difference in our community.
 Read more about our 2018 achievements and our plans for 2019.

 Please visit News/Events to learn more about the important work we have been doing lately.